Milan08Studio/ChairWare/README.md

-# Survive The Killer script
+# Survive The Killer script [NEW REPO]
-currently broken.
-## NEW REPO
+Easy to use Survive The Killer script with overpowered features such as Autofarm, Kill All, ESP and more!